-Level 4 - Specialist: Child and/or their family have complex and enduring additional needs and a statutory response is required.
+Level 4 - Specialist: The child’s needs are complex and enduring and a statutory response is required

 Any professional can be a lead practitioner and should co-ordinate the delivery of support services.
 A GP, Family Support Worker, School Nurse, Teacher, Health Visitor and/or Special Educational Needs Co-ordinator (SENCo) could undertake the lead practitioner role.
 Decisions about who should be the lead practitioner should be taken on a case-by-case basis and should be informed by the child and their family.
 This may change over the lifetime of the plan.

 The Lead Practitioner should seek consent from the young person and family to develop a graduated, multi agency response.
 A My Plan or My Assessment and MyPlan+ will be required to provide a holistic, family centred understanding of need.
 This can also help educational settings to build up a picture of need and support that can be used in the Education, Health and Care Plan (EHCP).
 If the needs require a multi-agency response, a Team Around the Child/Family meeting should be convened.